Your Life. Your Future. Our Experience.

 Even though you become legally separated, you are not free to remarry.
 You may choose to dismiss the judgment of legal separation, if you would like to resume married life, or you can convert your legal separation into a divorce.

-Schedule a free initial consultation with an experienced family law attorney at Nelson, Krueger & Millenbach, LLC, today.
+Schedule an initial consultation with an experienced family law attorney at Nelson, Krueger & Millenbach, LLC, today.
 Call us at 414-939-0529 or send us an email.

 Is Divorce Or Separation Right For You?